zio/zio/docs/datatypes/contextual/services/console.md

 All functions of the Console service are effectful, this means they are just descriptions of reading/writing from/to the console.

-As ZIO data type support monadic operations, we can compose these functions with for-comprehension which helps us to write our program pretty much like an imperative program:
+As ZIO data type supports monadic operations, we can compose these functions with for-comprehension which helps us to write our program pretty much like an imperative program:

 ```scala mdoc:compile-only
 import java.io.IOException